-Understanding the cost and the “fair market value” of a celebrity tweet(s) will help to keep you from overpaying
+Understanding the cost and the “fair market value” of celebrity tweets will help avoid overpaying.

-Like celebrity endorsements, fees for celebrity tweets vary based on the popularity of the celebrity with your target audience, as well as the celebrity agent’s perception of fair market value.
+Like all celebrity endorsements, fees for celebrity tweets vary based on the popularity of the celebrity as well as the celebrity agent’s perception of the fair market value.

 Here are a few things to consider before negotiating a contract: